-\ipstart{\textbf{DR3b}: Track snapshot telemetry} Participants suggested several types of snapshot telemetry: (unique) view counts, name of viewers, up/down votes, interaction logs, and comments.
-Ultimately, they wanted to know about the spread of their snapshots across an organization.
+\ipstart{\textbf{DR3b}: Track data artifact telemetry} Participants suggested several types of data artifact telemetry on collaboration platform, such as (unique) view counts, name of viewers, up/down votes, interaction logs, and comments.
+Ultimately, they wanted to know about the spread of their data artifacts across an organization.
 P1, for instance, was particularly interested in telemetry information because her viewers made decisions depending on information she had provided, so she wanted to adjust her content based the extent of its dissemination.
 P6 suggested a distinction between \textit{active} and \textit{passive} telemetry.
 Active telemetry refers to logs of specific actions that a creator wishes their viewers to achieve, whereas passive telemetry means any kinds of logs that the system automatically records.
-In addition, participants suggested where to see telemetry information: For instance, P5 suggested a \textit{`homepage'} of sorts that summarizes engagement with shared snapshots.
+In addition, participants suggested where to see telemetry information: For instance, P5 suggested a \textit{`homepage'} of sorts that summarizes engagement with shared data artifacts.

-\ipstart{\textbf{DR3c}: Automate snapshot updates} Some snapshots are intended to be repeatedly shared as a status report.
+\ipstart{\textbf{DR3c}: Automate updates} Some data artifacts are intended to be repeatedly shared as a status report.
 Once initially specified, several participants wanted these to be automatically re-shared.
-For example, P4 imagined automated readouts for important values (\eg~top 10 customers) \textit{``on a regular basis,''} while P8 wanted to combine dashboard snapshots with an automated alert system that sent out messages given predefined conditions (\eg~a quantitative value tracked in a dashboard dips below a certain threshold).
+For example, P4 imagined automated readouts for important values (\eg~top 10 customers) \textit{``on a regular basis,''} while P8 wanted to combine dashboard content with an automated alert system that sent out messages given predefined conditions (\eg~a quantitative value tracked in a dashboard dips below a certain threshold).